CryptoChristian12/trafficbot/README.md

 webbrowser.open_new_tab(url) time.sleep(wait_time)

-http://url/ -> Can be replaced with your Link where you want the Traffic to be generated .
+time.sleep(wait_time) -> Makes sure your browser doesn't Crash .

-time.sleep(wait_time) -> Makes sure your browser does'nt Crash .
+THE SCRIPT WILL OPEN THE SITE ON YOUR WEBBROWSER, DON'T GO TOO CRAZY.

 Make sure you run a Proxy on your browser otherwise maybe the Analystics dont consider clicks in Counts .